Ibn Khaldun Scholarship

 SHORTAGE OF EXPERTS IN SOCIAL SCIENCES

-Local reports point to a significant gap in the number of qualified academics and researchers in sociology relative to the scale of socio-economic challenges that require specialized research-based interventions.
+Local reports highlight a significant gap in the number of qualified academics and researchers in sociology relative to the scale of socio-economic challenges that require specialized research-based interventions.

 RISING SOCIAL FRAGMENTATION AND PSYCHOLOGICAL PRESSURE

-Emerging behavioral patterns indicate that a significant portion of Palestinian youth are experiencing forms of family or social disintegration due to war, displacement, and unemployment.
-This calls for analytical research efforts to understand and address shifting social dynamics.
+Emerging behavioral patterns indicate that a significant portion of Palestinian youth are experiencing forms of family or social disintegration caused by war, displacement, and unemployment.
+This underscores the urgent need for analytical research efforts to understand and address shifting social dynamics.

 SPECIALIZED RESEARCH INSTITUTIONS CONTROLLED BY THE OCCUPATION

-The psychological, social, and historical study of Palestinian society has been utilized for purposes of control and domination, with psychological and social knowledge being employed in soft colonial strategies, such as psychological and media warfare.
+The psychological, social, and historical study of Palestinian society has been exploited as a tool for control and domination, with psychological and social knowledge being employed in soft colonial strategies, such as psychological and media warfare.

 WEAK LOCAL RESEARCH IN SOCIOLOGY

 Less than 3% of Palestine's annual research output focuses on the social sciences.
-A major disconnect exists between real societal issues and academic production capable of interpreting and addressing them.
+A major disconnect exists between pressing societal issues and academic production capable of interpreting and addressing them.

 LIMITED GRADUATE PROGRAMS IN RELEVANT FIELDS